tstyblo/RIOT-icoboard/README.md

 ## License

 The new code is licenced under the same conditions as RIOT OS (GNU LGPL version 2.1 as published by the Free Software Foundation).
-The new code is maintained by Tomas Styblo (tstyblo@gmail.com).
+The new code is maintained by Tomas Styblo (tstyblo AT gmail.com).